Biomaker/2018-opensourcebioreactor/photometer/README.md

 - Input/Ground (Common, pin 8)

 <img align="right" src="https://raw.githubusercontent.com/vektorious/test_tube_photometer/master/pictures/sketch3.png" width=200px/>

 3. **Connect it to the microcontroller**<br>
 Connect sensor pin 1 to 5V, pin 3 and 8 to ground.
-Sensor pin is connected to pin 5 with a 1 MΩ resistor in between (see circuit diagram on the right).
+Sensor pin is connected to pin 5 with a potentiometer (or 1 MΩ resistor) in between (see circuit diagram on the right).
 You can now connect the sensor output (pin 5) to any analog input pin of your microcontroller and you are ready to measure light. <br>
 Speaking of light, you still have to connect the LED with one of the digital output pins of the microcontroller to switch the light on and off.

 4. **Insert the pasteur pipette tube**<br>